BigPapaBear2217/rsg-mdt/INTEGRATION_GUIDE.md

 ### Features
 - Person search and records
-- Vehicle registration and history
+- horse registration and history
 - Horse registration and BOLOs
 - Warrant management
 - BOLO (Be On Lookout) system